rivten/rivten.github.io/_posts/2018-07-07-tldr-noise-histogram.md

 $$ G = T(X)$$

-If we have our blending operator $f$ that preserve the Gaussiam histogram, then
+If we have our blending operator $f$ that preserve the Gaussian histogram, then

 $$ f(G) = f(T(X))$$